Watching and sharing video content is one of the most common uses of the web,

 What has been done so far

-The video player uses the native browser controls at the moment which works just as you’d expect.
-The markup for our custom controls have already been defined in the
+just as you’d expect.
+The markup for the custom controls have already been

-Even though we’re going to implement a custom interface for the controls, it is a good idea to include the
+Even though we’re going to implement a custom interface for the controls, it’s a

 controls attribute on the

-The first thing we’ll do is to hide the browser’s controls and provide our own interface once we determine that the browser supports HTML5 video.
-Enter the piece of code below into your
+our own interface once it is determined that the browser supports HTML5 video.
+Enter the following code snippet into your

 index.js file to make that happen:

-<video> element instance and check if it supports the
+<video> element and check if it supports the

 index.js as follows: